X

 However, a useful exercise in helping a business understand where attention is required, is to heat-map performance of these touchpoints.
 Once again, it’s important to put yourself in the shoes of the customer and then decide (either in groups or individually) which touchpoints can be classified into the following:

 Customer pain points: Those touchpoints where there are challenges faced by the customer or where a business feels it fails to meet customer needs and expectations now.
+This point is important given how crucial customer emotion and brand connection is for customer retention.

 Moments of delight: On the flip side, those touchpoints where a business feels that it delights customers by doing a good job or exceeding their needs or expectations.

 Moments of truth: The touchpoints which are the most important or critical because they have the most impact on the longer-term loyalty of a customer.
+These points in the journey map can simultaneously be pain points or moments of delight.

 When heat-mapping, it is not necessary that every single touchpoint is classified into one of the above and some may be left blank because they could be somewhere in the middle – neither a pain point nor a moment of delight.
 Equally, it is ok if some touchpoints are marked as a pain point and a moment of delight as well as a moment of truth, since this might represent that this touchpoint is important, but there are extreme inconsistencies in the experience of the customer here.

-Of course, this exercise captures an internal perspective only and so it’s important to also test this out by speaking directly to customers.
+Of course, this exercise captures an internal perspective only, so it’s important to also test this out by speaking directly to customers.
 By doing this, it can be a powerful catalyst for change to conduct gap analysis on what we think internally versus what customers feels in practice.
 These insights can be used to help a business prioritize its resources on where these are needed most and where these could have the most positive impact on longer-term customer loyalty.

 Further Reading